mariusavram123/mikrotik-firewall/README.md

 - Add an user in Mikrotik
 - Add a ssh key for that user in order to be able to ssh on the Mikrotik without the need for password
+- php package installed on the machine where running the script

 Usage: